hamdikavak/hamdikavak.github.io/_posts/2020-06-19-verification-and-validation-course.md

 ---
 published: true
-title: New verification and validation of models class at GMU
+title: New verification and validation of models course at GMU
 layout: post
 categories:
 - Teaching